COBRA Alternatives

 Conducting all this research may seem like a lot.
 It is easy for us, as an insurance broker, as we work with this every day.
 You can try to research yourself or call an insurance broker like us to ask for help.
 You do not pay for the research; insurance brokers do this work for you in case the best plan is one they can enroll you in and serve as your servicing agent throughout the year.
 The insurance company pays them to do that.

 Complete the form below and Chip will send you an email with recommended quotes of insurance to compare to your COBRA health coverage.
 All in a conversational, “plain speak” explanation of the details Chip is known for (see our reviews on the home page).
-You can review the information, then follow up with your questions via email, phone call, text, or Zoom / Facetime.
+You can review the information, then follow up with your questions via email, phone call, text, Zoom, or in person.